resilmesh2/CASM/README.md

 python -m easyeasm_demo.client
 ```

+This command can be used not only on a local machine but also inside the worker container.

 ### Verifying results
 If you triggered a workflow and want to see if it succesfully finished, you can: